thehapyone/NanoCamera/README.md

 If you like **NanoCamera** library - give it a star, or fork it and contribute!.
 Updates are always welcomed.

 ## Features
 * It is OpenCV ready.
-Image file can be called directly with OpenCV imshow
+The image file can be called directly with OpenCV imshow
-* Image file is a numpy RGB array.
+* Image file is a NumPy RGB array.
-* Support different Camera Flip Mode (Counterclockwise, Rotate 180 degress, Clockwise - 90 degrees, Horizontal Flip, Vertical Flip)
+* Support different Camera Flip Mode (Counterclockwise, Rotate 180 degrees, Clockwise - 90 degrees, Horizontal Flip, Vertical Flip)
 * Can be used with multiple cameras.
 * Support Frame rate enforcement. *Only available for USB, RTSP, and IP/MJPEG cameras.
-* Frame rate enforcement ensures the cameras work at the given frame rate using gstreamer videorate plugin
+* Frame rate enforcement ensures the cameras work at the given frame rate using GStreamer video rate plugin
 * It is based on [Accelerated GStreamer Plugins](https://developer.download.nvidia.com/embedded/L4T/r32_Release_v1.0/Docs/Accelerated_GStreamer_User_Guide.pdf?uIzwdFeQNE8N-vV776ZCUUEbiJxYagieFEqUoYFM9XSf9tbslxWqFKnVHu8erbZZS20A7ADAIgmSQJvXZTb0LkuGl9GoD5HJz4263HcmYWZW0t2OeFSJKZOfuWZ-lF51Pva2DSDtu2QPs-junm7BhMB_9AMQRwExuDb5zIhf_o8PIbA4KKo)
 * Should work with other Jetson boards like Jetson TX1, TX2 and others (Not tested)
 * Support both Hardware and CPU acceleration.
 * Easily read images as ``numpy`` arrays with ``image = camera.read()``
 * Supports threaded read - available to all camera types.
-To enable a fast threaded read, you will to enable the enforce_fps: ``enforce_fps = True``
+To enable a fast threaded read, you will enable the enforce_fps: ``enforce_fps = True``
 * Check the status of the camera after initialization with ``isReady()`` function.
 Returns ``True`` if ready and ``False`` if otherwise.
 * Provide debugging support.
-Added error codes and an optionally exception handling.
+Added error codes and an optional exception handling.
 See example in [Debugging](https://github.com/thehapyone/NanoCamera#debugging).
-Now you can restart the camera if somethings goes wrong or send an admin notice if your camera goes down.
+Now you can restart the camera if something goes wrong or send an admin notice if your camera goes down.
 * Support multiple CSI cameras using the ``device_id`` parameter.
 See examples.

 ## Requirements